Monday, October 14, 2024

 Thursday, October 10, 2024

-Alabama Police Seek Help Finding Missing Ohio Hiker
+UPDATE: Alabama Police Seek Help Finding Missing Ohio Hiker

 East Alabama police are asking hikers along the Pinhoti Trail to be on the lookout for an Ohio woman who never returned from a hiking trip more than three weeks ago.